developingjames/ai-marketplace-monitor/README.md

 </div>

-An intelligent tool that monitors Facebook Marketplace listings using AI to help you find the best deals.
+An intelligent tool that monitors Facebook Marketplace and Craigslist listings using AI to help you find the best deals.
 Get instant notifications when items matching your criteria are posted, with AI-powered analysis of each listing.

 **📚 [Read the Full Documentation](https://ai-marketplace-monitor.readthedocs.io/)**